lonycell/grafana.v7/docs/sources/administration/image_rendering.md

 (The severity-level `error` in the above messages might be misspelled with a single `r`)

 If this happens, then you have to add the certificate to the trust store.
-If you have the certificate file for the internal root CA in the file `internal-root-ca.crt.pem`, then use these commands to create a user specific NSS trust store for the Grafana user (`grafana` for the purpose of this example) and execute the following steps:
+If you have the certificate file for the internal root CA in the file `internal-root-ca.crt.pem`, then use these commands to create a user specific NSS trust store for the ThingSPIN user (`grafana` for the purpose of this example) and execute the following steps:

 ```[root@server ~]# [ -d /usr/share/grafana/.pki/nssdb ] || mkdir -p /usr/share/grafana/.pki/nssdb
 [root@merver ~]# certutil -d sql:/usr/share/grafana/.pki/nssdb -A -n internal-root-ca -t C -i /etc/pki/tls/certs/internal-root-ca.crt.pem